sgimmini/frag.extract.a/README.md

 The extraction model contains of

 - `train_lstm.ipynb`, the jupyter notebook containing data loading, preprocessing and training
-- `loss.pdf`, which visualizes the training curve for purposes of evaluation
+- `loss.pdf`, visualizes the training curve for purposes of evaluation
-- `lstm.h5`, which is the model saved as Keras Python HDF5 format
+- `lstm.h5`, is the model saved as Keras Python HDF5 format
-- `model.h5`, which is the same model in a different format for faster loading when doing tests in Python
+- `model.h5`, is the same model in a different format for faster loading when doing tests in Python
 - `model.json` contains weights and needs to be loaded together with `model.h5`
-- `vocab.json`, which contains the dictionary created when preprocessing in 'train_lstm.ipynb' (needed to recreate tokenization)
+- `vocab.json`, contains the dictionary created when preprocessing in 'train_lstm.ipynb' (needed to recreate tokenization)

 ### In case of further training:

 Following steps need to be taken to train and integrate a new model:

-- Train the new model in Python using TensorFlow or libraries using TensorFlow like Keras
+- Train the model in Python using TensorFlow or libraries which use TensorFlow like Keras
 - Training in TensorFlowjs is possible but strongly disadvised because of performance issues (no GPU Training possible)
 - When using Keras: Save the model using the Keras HDF5 format
 - Save the dictionary used for tokenization as JSON